-An important factor of the SRIA process is to target the current main challenges, while still being able to adapt to the future challenges, meaning that both the SRIA and the future Partnership must be flexible and adaptable enough to not limit the R&I community that it aims to support.
-While today's emerging technologies are closely monitored using the EU instrument of Advanced Technologies for Industry^e (Izsak et al, 2020)29, the Partnership should stay agnostic in the sense of to where future technologies might evolve, and which technological path will become most competitive and dominant in the future.
+An important factor of the SRIA process is to target the current main challenges, while still being able to adapt to future challenges, implying that both the SRIA and the Partnership must be sufficiently flexible and adaptable to not limit the R&I community that it aims to support.
+While today's emerging technologies are closely monitored using the EU instrument of Advanced Technologies for Industry^{d, 30}, tthe Partnership will stay agnostic in the sense of the specific directions in which future technologies might evolve, and which technological path will become most competitive and dominant in the future.

-The Partnership has the following proposed objectives (which will be further developed during the writing of the implementation plan for the Partnership) that ensure that its mission and the SRIA mission are achieved:
+The Partnership has the following proposed objectives (which will be further developed during the writing of the Implementation Plan for the Partnership) that ensure that its mission and the SRIA mission are achieved:

-- 1. Support and promote R&I cooperation within and beyond Europe; - 2.
-Reduce fragmentation and gaps of R&I funding in non-fuel, non-food raw materials value chain across Europe and globally; - 3.
-Provide a pan-European support network and financial resources to improve synergies, coordination and collaboration; - 4.
-Strengthen the raw materials value chain by ensuring secure, resilient and diverse supply of raw materials; - 5.
-Enable the circular economy in value chain through reuse, repair, refurbishment of products and substitution of raw materials;
+- 1. Support and promote R&I cooperation within and beyond Europe; - 2. reduce fragmentation and gaps of R&I funding in non-fuel, non-food RM value chain across Europe and globally; - 3. provide a pan-European support network and financial resources to improve synergies, coordination and collaboration; - 4. strengthen R&I along the entire RM value chain to ensure secure, resilient and diverse supply of RM; - 5. enable the circular economy through R&I on reuse, repair, refurbishment of products as well as substitution of CRM; - 6. improve economic, environmental and social sustainability within the green and digital transition; - 7. improve competitiveness, environmental, health, and safety performance of non-fuel, non-food RM operations.

-^eAdvanced Technologies for Industry (ATI) is a project aimed to systematically monitor technological trends and make data available to industry, policymakers, and academia.
+^dAdvanced Technologies for Industry (ATI) is a project aimed to systematically monitor technological trends and make data available to industry, policymakers, and academia.
 The project focuses on the following advanced technologies: 1.
 Advanced Manufacturing Technology, 2.
 Advanced Materials, 3.
 Artificial Intelligence, 4.
 Augmented and Virtual Reality, 5.
 Big Data, 6.
 Blockchain, 7.
 Cloud computing, 8.
 Connectivity, 9.
 Industrial Biotechnology, 10.
 Internet of Things, 11.
 Micro- and Nanoelectronics, 12.
 Mobility, 13.
 Nanotechnology, 14.
 Photonics, 15.
 Robotics, 16.
 Security.
-Source: Izsak et al., 2020
+Source: Izsak et al., 2020.